ibm-cloud-docs/vpc/vsi_is_create_instance.md

 ### Creating an instance with multiple data volumes and dynamic volume bandwidth allocation from the CLI
 {: #create-instance-with-dynamic-storage-qos-cli}
-{: clii}
+{: cli}

 Select [compute profiles](/docs/vpc?group=profile-details) support pooled bandwidth allocation for data volumes.
 For most compute profiles, the `--volume-bandwidth-qos-mode` property defaults to `weighted`.
 When `weighted` is used, the volume bandwidth is proportionally allocated between the data volumes.
 By specifying the `pooled` value, you enable dynamic bandwidth allocation.

 The following example uses the `ibmcloud is instance-create` command to create the virtual server instance and specifies the option `--volume-bandwidth-qos-mode` with the value `pooled`.

 ```sh
 ibmcloud is instance-create my-virtual-server my-vpc us-south-2 cx3d-8x20 my-subnet --image r006-534ef2ac-6158-45b3-9657-57629fa85305 --keys r006-68f8333a-1169-42da-ba01-75268bac8362 --volume-attach @/Users/myname/myvolume-attachment.json --volume-bandwidth-qos-mode pooled